f5devcentral/f5-agility-labs-xc/docs/class6/module2/lab4.rst

     IP                                10.0.5.253
     Site or Virtual Site              Site
     Site                              system/appworld-aws
-    Select Network on the site        Outside Network
+    Select Network on the site        Inside Network
     ================================  ========================================

 23. Click **Apply** and then **Add Origin Pool**.